Media studies: Canada

-In Canada, media studies and communication studies are incorporated in the same departments and cover a wide range of approaches (from critical theory to organizations to research-creation and political economy, for example).
+In Canada, media studies and communication studies are incorporated in the same departments and cover a wide range of approaches (from critical theory and organizations to research-creation and political economy, for example).
 Over time, research developed to employ theories and methods from cultural studies, philosophy, political economy, gender, sexuality and race theory, management, rhetoric, film theory, sociology, and anthropology.
 Harold Innis and Marshall McLuhan are famous Canadian scholars for their contributions to the fields of media ecology and political economy in the 20th century.
 They were both important members of the Toronto School of Communication at the time.
 More recently, the School of Montreal and its founder James R. Taylor significantly contributed to the field of organizational communication by focusing on the ontological processes of organizations.

-Carleton University and the University of Western Ontario, 1945 and 1946 prospectively, created Journalism specific programs or schools.
-A Journalism specific program was also created at Ryerson in 1950.
+In 1945 and 1946, Carleton University and the University of Western Ontario (respectively) created journalism specific programs or schools.
+A journalism specific program was also created at Ryerson in 1950.
 The first communication programs in Canada were started at Ryerson and Concordia Universities.
-The Radio and Television Arts program at Ryerson were started in the 1950s, while the Film, Media Studies/Media Arts, and Photography programs also originated from programs started in the 1950s.
+The Radio and Television Arts program at Ryerson was started in the 1950s, while the Film, Media Studies/Media Arts, and Photography programs also originated from programs started in the 1950s.
 The Communication studies department at Concordia was created in the late 1960s.
-Ryerson's Radio and Television, Film, Media and Photography programs were renowned by the mid 1970s, and its programs were being copied by other colleges and universities nationally and Internationally.
+Ryerson's Radio and Television, Film, Media and Photography programs were renowned by the mid 1970s, and its programs were being copied by other colleges and universities nationally and internationally.
 Western University later followed suit, establishing The Faculty of Information and Media Studies.
 Carleton later expanded upon its school of journalism, introducing the mass communication and media studies program in 1978.

 Today, most universities offer undergraduate degrees in Media and Communication Studies, and many Canadian scholars actively contribute to the field, among which: Brian Massumi (philosophy, cultural studies), Kim Sawchuk (cultural studies, feminist, ageing studies), Carrie Rentschler (feminist theory), and François Cooren (organizational communication).

-In his book “Understanding Media, The Extensions of Man”, media theorist Marshall McLuhan suggested that "the medium is the message", and that all human artefacts and technologies are media.
-His book introduced the usage of terms such as “media” into our language along with other precepts, among them “global village” and “Age of Information”.
-A medium is anything that mediates our interaction with the world or other humans.
-Given this perspective, media study is not restricted to just media of communications but all forms of technology.
-Media and their users form an ecosystem and the study of this ecosystem is known as media ecology.